When you can take the full licence test

 Read more about the eyesight screening check on the NZTA website.

-If you pass your full driver licence test, you can drive any time and with passengers in the car.
+If you pass, we’ll give you a 21-day temporary full licence to use until your photo licence arrives in the mail.
+You can now drive at any time and with passengers in the car.